PRONUNCIATION

 rh

-This is a voiceless retroflex l with slight aspiration.
+A digraph.
+This is a voiceless retroflex r with slight aspiration.

 s

 Pronounce as in SAT.
 But as in IS (i.e. as if z) medially before a vowel, voiced consonant or glide in the same utterance, or when word-final in a stressed syllable.
-When word-final in an unstressed syllable the sound is often half way between s and z.
-Some speakers may pronounce it word-initially as z when it is immediately preceded by a vowel or n in the same utterance and immediately followed by a vowel.
+When word-final after a wholly reduced pure vowel the sound is often half way between s and z.
+Some speakers may pronounce it word-initially as z when it is immediately preceded by a vowel or n in the same utterance and immediately followed by a vowel; or in other cases too.

 sh